crfloyd/shlox/README.md

 # shlox
-This is a C# implementation of a Lox interpreter.
-The Lox language is based on Bob Nystrom's Book "[Crafting Interpreters](http://craftinginterpreters.com/introduction.html)".
+shlox is a C# implementation of a parser and interpreter for the Lox programming language.
+This interpreter and the Lox language is based on Bob Nystrom's Book "[Crafting Interpreters](http://craftinginterpreters.com/introduction.html)".
 This project can be run in REPL mode or against a file by passing it a the first argument.

 ## Running the REPL
 `dotnet run` from the _/src_ folder